Economic and Financial Crimes Commission: Eagle Eye app

 The Economic as Financial Crimes Commission launched an application on the 14th of July, 2021 called the "Eagle Eye App".
 The app was specifically crafted to simplify the process of reporting financial and economic crimes in Nigeria.
-The application is a clear demonstration of the EFCC's technology-driven efforts to facilitate public interaction.

 EFCC Academy

 Formerly known as the Training and Research Institute, the EFCC Academy was established in 2005 with the initial mandate of training and capacity development of the EFCC staff until 2012 when its role was expanded to other law enforcement agencies, security agencies and anti-corruption bodies within and outside Nigeria.
 The EFCC Academy is located in Karu, Abuja.